k3nn3dy-ai/My-Articles/MCP/MCP_Security.md

 - **Defense in Depth for MCP Infrastructure:** Recognize that the MCP server is now part of your critical infrastructure.
 Harden the server like you would any other server – apply security patches, limit network exposure (e.g. bind it to localhost or a private network if the AI client is local), use TLS for any client-server communication, and consider running the MCP server with restrictive OS privileges (so that if it’s compromised, the damage is contained).
 If the MCP server supports it, enable any security features the protocol or implementation offers (e.g. signed requests, authenticated sessions).
 Additionally, isolate the environment: for example, if the MCP server can execute code (like a Python tool runner), run it in a sandbox or container with strict resource limits and no unnecessary network access.
 The idea is to limit the blast radius of any single component being exploited.

 In summary, don’t let the “newness” of MCP lull you into bypassing security fundamentals.
 We should embrace the innovation of AI integrations, but with the same caution we apply to any application that has access to sensitive data and functions.
 By combining classic cybersecurity practices (input validation, least privilege, authentication, monitoring, etc.) with awareness of AI-specific threat vectors (prompt injection, tool identity spoofing), we can enjoy the powerful capabilities of MCP safely.

+## MCP Server Implementation Examples: Security-Conscious Approaches

+While the security risks of MCP are significant, they are not insurmountable.
+Several projects demonstrate approaches to building MCP servers with security considerations in mind.
+Here are examples that illustrate different security design philosophies:

+### 🛡️ Kali MCP Server: Security-Focused Design

+My [Kali MCP Server](https://github.com/k3nn3dy-ai/kali-mcp) attempts to address security concerns through several design choices:

+- **Command Validation**: Commands are validated against an allowlist before execution
+- **Containerization**: Runs in a Docker container with non-root user execution
+- **Session Management**: Implements session isolation for different pentesting activities
+- **Input Validation**: Includes input sanitisation for user-provided parameters
+- **Audit Logging**: Comprehensive logging of commands and actions

+This implementation shows an approach to exposing powerful security tools through MCP while attempting to maintain some security controls.
+However, as with any MCP server, users should conduct their own security assessment before deployment.

+### 📸 Screenshot MCP Server: Minimal Scope Design

+My [Screenshot MCP Server](https://github.com/k3nn3dy-ai/screenshot_mcp) takes a different approach by limiting functionality:

+- **Single Purpose**: Focuses on web screenshot capture only
+- **stdio Transport**: Uses local stdio transport, reducing network exposure
+- **No Credential Storage**: Operates without persistent authentication tokens
+- **Controlled Output**: Limited to screenshot file generation

+This example demonstrates how limiting an MCP server's scope can reduce the potential attack surface, though it also limits functionality.

+**Important Note:** These examples illustrate different approaches to MCP security design, but readers should conduct their own security assessments before using any MCP server in production environments.
+The security of any MCP implementation depends on the specific use case, deployment environment, and threat model.

 ## Conclusion